Quillen cohomology of enriched operads: Introduction

 where $A^{\cof}$ is a cofibrant resolution of $A$ in $\Alg_\P$.
 (See, e.g., \cite{Loday, Vallette, YonatanCotangent}). \end{example}

-The Quillen's approach has certain limitations, despite its success.
-Indeed, there is not a known traditional criterion assuring the existence of the transferred model structure on abelian group objects in a given model category and moreover, even when realized, this model category structure is not invariant under Quillen equivalences.
+{Quillen's approach} has certain limitations, despite its success.
+Indeed, there is not a known criterion assuring the existence of the transferred model structure on abelian group objects in a given model category and moreover, even when realized, this model category structure is not invariant under Quillen equivalences.
 Improving the work of Quillen, Lurie (\cite{Lurieha}) established the cotangent complex formalism, when working in the $\infty$-categorical framework.
-In his approach, the notion of abelianization is extended to that of \textbf{stabilization}, which itself is inspired by the classical theory of spectra.
+In his approach, the notion of derived abelianization is extended to that of \textbf{stabilization}, which itself is inspired by the classical theory of spectra.
 Let $\C$ be a presentable $\infty$-category and let $X$ be an object of $\C$.
 Consider the over $\infty$-category $\C_{/X}$.
-Conceptually, the \textbf{stabilization of} $\C_{/X}$ is the $\infty$-categorical limit of the tower
+Conceptually, the stabilization of $\C_{/X}$ is given by the $\infty$-categorical limit of the tower